Lumbi/gabboy/README.md

 # gabboy

-A very basic Gameboy emulator for MacOS.
+A very basic Game Boy emulator for MacOS.
 Currently it can only run a specific version of the bootrom (DMG) and display LCD data (no sound).

 For educational purposes only!
 Not for commercial use.
 (Not that it could ever be).